Natural ingredients

 Butters

 Butters are essentially an oil that takes solid form at room temperature.
-Like oils, butters carry the healing properties of plants for topical use.
+Like oils, butters carry the properties of plants.
 Butters are rich sources of vitamins, essential fatty acids, minerals.
-Examples of Butters that The Curious Herb uses include Cocoa, Jojoba, Mango, Shea, Kukui Nut, Walnut etc
+Butters typically come from fruit and nuts.
+The Curious Herb uses different butters - such as Mango and Shea - which have varied and multiple actions on the body.

 A-Z of ingredients